gardener/gardener/docs/concepts/operator.md

 - `gardener-controller-manager`
 - `gardener-scheduler`

-Besides those, the optional [Gardener Dashboard](https://github.com/gardener/dashboard) will also get deployed when `.spec.virtualCluster.gardener.gardenerDashboard` is set.
+Besides those, the optional [Gardener Dashboard](https://github.com/gardener/dashboard) (and the [controller for web terminals](https://github.com/gardener/terminal-controller-manager)) can also get deployed when `.spec.virtualCluster.gardener.gardenerDashboard` (or `.spec.virtualCluster.gardener.gardenerDashboard.terminal`, respectively) is set.
-You can read more about it and its configuration in [this section](#dashboard).
+You can read more about it and its configuration in [this section](#gardener-dashboard).

 The reconciler also manages a few observability-related components (more planned as part of [GEP-19](../proposals/19-migrating-observability-stack-to-operators.md)):